Motion Under Occlusion, pt.4: GCC-PHAT and the Fejér Kernel

 objective kernels alpha

-There are additional improvements which can be made to reduce some swells (high-frequency components) in the optimization landscape.
+Now the Fejér-smoothed objective is starting to look like a decent optimization objective!
+Note that there are additional improvements which can be made to reduce some swells (high-frequency components) in the optimization landscape.
 For example- what would be the effect of integrating the Fejér kernels as we previously did to the Dirichlets (Hint- integration is a smoothing operation, and thus a low-pass filter)?

-GCC-PHAT for noisy signal sequences
+GCC-PHAT for video sequences

-where $\phi = \frac{\tau}{W}, \quad \Delta \phi = \frac{\tau - \tau^*}{W}$ and $ \mathcal{H_{\frac{N}{2}}}(\phi)$ is a moving-average filter of order $\frac{N}{2}$ (see previous blog-post) with frequency responses parameterized by $\phi$.
+where $\phi = \frac{\tau}{W}, \quad \Delta \phi = \frac{\tau - \tau^*}{W}$ and $\mathcal{H_{\frac{N}{2}}}$ is a moving-average filter of order $\frac{N}{2}$ (see previous blog-post) with frequency response parameterized by $\Delta\phi$.

 $I_{odd}$ is constructed similarly over frames with odd time-steps, with the only exception

-$$ I_{odd} = \frac{2}{N}\sum_{t=2m+1}^{N-1} W^{t-1}(I_t, \tau) = ... $$
+\(I_{odd} = \frac{2}{N}\sum_{t=2m+1}^{N-1} W^{\bf{t-1}}(I_t, \tau) = ...\)

-$$ I_{even} = e^{-j\omega \phi^*} \cdot I_{odd} $$
+\(I_{even} = e^{-j\omega \phi^*} \cdot I_{odd}\)

-$$ \frac{I_{odd} \cdot \overline{I_{even}}}{|I_{odd} \cdot \overline{I_{even}}|^\alpha} = \frac{e^{-j\omega \phi^*} I_{even} \cdot \overline{I_{even}}}{|e^{-j\omega \phi^*} I_{even} \cdot \overline{I_{even}}|^\alpha} = \frac{ e^{-j\omega \phi^*}|I_{even}|^2}{|I_{even}|^{2\alpha}} = |I_{even}|^{2(1-\alpha)}e^{-j\omega \phi^*} $$
+\(\begin{aligned} \frac{I_{odd} \cdot \overline{I_{even}}}{|I_{odd} \cdot \overline{I_{even}}|^\alpha} &= \frac{e^{-j\omega \phi^*} I_{even} \cdot \overline{I_{even}}}{|e^{-j\omega \phi^*} I_{even} \cdot \overline{I_{even}}|^\alpha} \\[4pt] &= \frac{ e^{-j\omega \phi^*}|I_{even}|^2}{|I_{even}|^{2\alpha}} = |I_{even}|^{2(1-\alpha)}e^{-j\omega \phi^*} \end{aligned}\)

 Let’s plug in different values for $\alpha$!
 Starting with $\alpha=0$ we get

-$$ |I_{even}|^2\cdot e^{-j\omega \phi^*} = |\mathcal{H_{\frac{N}{2}}}(\Delta \phi) \cdot \mathcal{F} \lbrace I_0 \rbrace + \mathcal{H_{\frac{N}{2}}}(\phi) \cdot \mathcal{F} \lbrace V \rbrace|^2 * e^{-j\omega \phi^*} $$
+\(|I_{even}|^2\cdot e^{-j\omega \phi^*} = \left|\mathcal{H_{\frac{N}{2}}}(\Delta \phi) \cdot \mathcal{F} \lbrace I_0 \rbrace\right|^2 \cdot e^{-j\omega \phi^*}\)

-Note that optimizing over the magnitude of this signal
+Optimizing over the magnitude of this signal,

 Connecting the two optimization objectives